openpolis/geojson-italy/README.md

 - `limits_R*.topo.json` - all municipalities in a region, by ISTAT code (1-20)
 - `limits_P*.topo.json` - all munitipalities in a province, by ISTAT code (1-111)

+The [geographic projection](https://github.com/d3/d3-geo) used is WGS84.

 Please use [mapshaper](https://mapshaper.org), in order to see the content of big files.

+The limits are in [topojson](https://github.com/topojson/topojson) format, with a high simplification rate (5%).
-The limits are highly simplified and thought for use in web-based solutions, where a high number of vectors in a page could be a problem (svg-based visualisers).
+They are thought for simple web-based solutions, where a high number of vectors in a page could be a problem (svg-based visualisers).

 The files are upgraded periodically, and refer to the latest administrative subdivisions.

 Latest upgrade: june 2019